datduong24/UNICEF_project/README.md

 - **Decision Tree** – offered high interpretability but had the weakest performance, with an F1-score of 0.58.
 - **Random Forest** – achieved strong predictive power with PR AUC of 0.182 and F1 score of 0.605, but required longer training times.
 - **XGBoost** – delivered the best overall performance, achieving a **5x lift over the random baseline**  with PR AUC of 0.188 and performing twice as well as UNICEF’s current approach.
 The model achieved the F1 score of 0.608
-- **Neural Network** – underperformed compare to XGboost and Random forest with F1 score of 0.6, and computationally intensive.
+- **Neural Network** – underperformed compared to XGboost and Random forest with F1 score of 0.6, and computationally intensive.

+While all models achieved similar F1-scores (~0.6), XGBoost provided the largest PR AUC (0.188) and a 5× lift over random baseline, making it the most effective approach.

 ### Key Business Insights:
 - **Model performance**: XGBoost achieved the strongest results, delivering a 5× lift over the random baseline and outperforming UNICEF’s current approach by nearly 2×.